smartface/router-test/README.md

 ### How to use?

-After run new workspace you could find examples ./scripts/routes folder.
-To run examples you should apply this instructions.
+After run new workspace you could find examples in the `./scripts/routes` folder and you should apply this instructions to run examples.

 Select an URL
 - /example/replace/pages/page1 - Replace action examples